 - Ability to work productively on a supervised team: responds to feedback and critique from co-workers and supervisors with maturity and openness to improvement; listens actively and communicates courteously; responds with patience and perseverance to new or unanticipated situations and obstacles; accepts responsibility for their actions; balances their personal expectations of the volunteer experience with the realities of working on short-term projects in cultural settings that are new to them.

 Description of Community: The village where students will stay, Ban Nam Khem, was the hardest hit of all Thai coastal villages in the 2004 Indian Ocean tsunami.
 The village lost half of its population of around 5,000 people.
-Since 2004, the village has built two tsunami evacuation centres, established early warning systems, and educated the locals with signage and educational materials.
-GVI works at one of these evacuation centres along with other schools and centres in the village.
+Since 2004, the village has built two tsunami evacuation centers, established early warning systems, and educated the locals with signage and educational materials.
+GVI works at one of these evacuation centers along with other schools and centers in the village.
 It is important for students to note that in Thailand the monsoon season starts in May and lasts until November, so students should be prepared to experience occasional short, sharp downpours.

-Housing and Meals: Students will bunk together in shared accommodation at a local resort in its low season, a 20 minute walk from the GVI volunteer base and a 10 minute walk from the beach.
+Housing and Meals: Students will bunk together in shared accommodation at a local resort in its low season, a 20-minute walk from the GVI volunteer base and a 10-minute walk from the beach.
 The resort is very comfortable and provides a nice place to relax and work on assignments and reflections outside of project work.
-Rooms with private baths will be shared by 2-3 students of same gender.
-The rooms have electricity, hot water and air conditioning.
+Rooms with private baths will be shared by 2-3 students of the same gender.
+The rooms have electricity, hot water, air conditioning, and Wi-Fi.